 Health insurance costs vary between regions even within states.
 To adjust for these variances, the states are divided into geographic rating areas that all insurers must use as a part of their rate-setting process.
 This study examines premium changes at the level of rating area, to give greater granularity and precision to the analysis.

-The Robert Wood Johnson Foundation (RWJF) also offers exchange data for all states from 2014 through 2019.
+The Robert Wood Johnson Foundation (RWJF) also offers exchange data for all states from 2014 through 2020.
 The RWJF data supplement the CMS data on federal exchanges with data on state exchanges.
 To fill any gaps in the RWJF data, this study uses plan-comparison tools on state-based exchanges where they are available.
-Overall, the study analyzes data on 2018 and 2019 Bronze, Silver, and Gold plans for all 50 states and the District of Columbia, accounting for all rating areas nationwide.
-The estimates on the number of health insurance issuers in each rating area are based on Silver plan data.
+Overall, the study analyzes data on 2019 and 2020 Bronze, Silver, and Gold plans for all 50 states and the District of Columbia, accounting for all rating areas nationwide.
+The estimates for the number of health insurance issuers in each rating area are based on Silver plan data.